ibanez-comvex/digima-design-system/docs/components/avatars.md

 ## Description

-Avatars are used for both users and contacts.
+Avatars are images that can be used by both users and contacts as their profile picture.
 To avoid confusion, contact avatars can only use placeholders avatars and should only be displayed on contact profiles.
 Users can upload an image to personalized their avatar.

 ---